Robust Crazy Ant

 Other common names include: Black Crazy Ant

 The Robust Crazy Ant is one of four widespread ants in Hawaiʻi that share the common name adjective “crazy”, the others being Yellow Crazy Ant, Longhorn Crazy Ant and Brown Crazy Ant.
 Seeing this unofficial term in an ant’s common name suggests one can safely infer that this ant tends to move around in a speedy, erratic manner.
-This ant tends to be very dark: almost or entirely black.
-It can be found from sea level up to at least 4000 feet elevation.
+The Robust Crazy Ant tends to be very dark: almost or entirely black.
+It can be found from sea level up to at least 4000 feet elevation (Forel 1899).
 It’s not aggressive towards people but is not above defending itself if it gets on you as you lounge at the beach: it doesn’t sting, but it will give a little nip if it starts to get squished in your clothing.
 It can be found just about anywhere, but seems to prefer the more humid environment of Maui’s north shore to our dryer, leeward areas.
 At beaches it often seems to be especially common just above the high-tide mark.
 As to their abundance and ecology, Huddleston & Fluker (1968) wrote: “Abundant to common in many different habitats.
 Nesting under rocks, in dead limbs and stalks, etc. Predaceous, also attending homopterous insects.
 Often observed feeding at extra-foliar nectaries of many plants.”

 In discussing this ant’s habits in Florida, Deyrup (2017) wrote, “In Florida, bourbonica usually lives in wet, disturbed sites, including well-watered landscaped areas.
-It is listed as one of the top eight “urban pest ants” in peninsular Florida by Klotz et al. (1995), but often its chief crime seems to be that of traipsing about on the patio, where it seems to be a regular but not strikingly abundant visitor.”
+It is listed as one of the top eight ‘urban pest ants’ in peninsular Florida by Klotz et al. (1995), but often its chief crime seems to be that of traipsing about on the patio, where it seems to be a regular but not strikingly abundant visitor.”

 Identification/Description

 This not-particularly large, fast-moving ant ranges from brownish-black to nearly or entirely black.
-It occasionally is seen in large numbers moving about the ground or sidewalk or dunes in an erratic, seemingly aimless manner.
+It occasionally is seen in large numbers moving hastily about the ground or sidewalk or dunes in an erratic, seemingly aimless manner.
 To the naked eye it is difficult to distinguish this ant from a number of other small- to medium-sized blackish ants, including Brown Crazy Ant, Longhorn Crazy Ant, Copper-bellied Ant and our several species of White-footed Ants, all of which act “crazy” some or all of the time.

 Impacts